cryptoGlance/cryptoGlance-web-app/README.md

 ---

-**Q. The RigWatch site loads, but no data or stats are displayed.
+**Q. The CryptoGlance site loads, but no data or stats are displayed.
 Why?**

 A. Your mining utility (cgminer / bfgminer / cudaminer / etc.) requires that API access is allowed.
 Please see the installation section above for the proper settings to use in your .conf or .bat files.